gitacoco/data-structures/Weekly_assign_07/README.md

 fs.writeFileSync('./week7/processed_location_data/locationMerged.json', JSON.stringify(locationMerged));
 console.log('Successfully Merged');
 ```
-This works.
+This does work.
 Considering we only have 10 files, I just 'hardcode' them.
-But ff there are a large amount of files, a loop would be helpful.
-So I improved my solution.
+But if there are a large amount of files, a loop would be helpful.
+So I improved my solution using `forEach`.

 #### The Optimized Solution